BERT, CodeBERT and GraphCodeBERT

 BERT

-Introduced by Devlin et al. (2019) it is a Transformer based model, designed to process natural language text.
+Introduces by devlin2019bert it is a Transformer model, designed to process natural language text.

-We won't delve into the details of the Transformer model here, but to put us on the same page we need cover some essential components
+We won’t get into the nuts and bolts of the Transformer model here, but to put us on the same page we need cover some essential components

 Mathematically, attention is a weighted average.
 For each token in the input sequence, we compute its contextual representation (Some Vector) by considering itself and other tokens, weighted based on their relevance.
 In self-attention, we only use the input sequence itself.